2025 Exoplanet Archive News

 This week's release contains data for six real planets, and over 3 million spectra for simulated rocky planets.

-Frontier Development Labs INARA Dataset
+Frontier Development Lab INARA Dataset

 One of the teams from the 2018 FDL Astrobiology challenge has published a paper on their set of over 3 million synthetic rocky planet spectra, all of which are available on the Exoplanet Archive.